Glossaries and ontologies: Definitions of terms in data

 Unique names?

-Rich also talks about how important unique terms or names are in the glossary and gives the term "customers" as an example.
+Rich also talks about how important unique terms or names are in the glossary and gives the term "customer" as an example.

 I have my doubts here: in my opinion, the term "customer" in particular is not suitable for being clearly defined.
 When I'm in companies, salespeople, management, the billing department and employees in end "customer" contact often understand "our customers" to mean something quite different.

-Here I am glad that in RDF and thus in OWL with the prefixes something like namespaces are created that allow me to map something like this by using accounting:customer or support:customer.
+I'm glad that in RDF, and therefore in OWL with the prefixes, something like namespaces are created that allow me to map something like this by using accounting:customer or support:customer.

 Examples

-Let's look at a thing which almost nobody defines, an address.
-What does this mean for your example?
+Let's look at one thing that almost no one defines: an address.
+What does that mean for your example?

-I like to go to the publicly available upper-level ontology gist von Semantic Arts for ideas on how to define concepts. gist is minimalistic but quite precise in it's definitions.
+I like to turn to the publicly available ontology gist from Semantic Arts for ideas on how to define concepts. gist is minimalist, but quite precise in its definitions.

 Address

-If we look at the definition for physical addresses, we see that is has a gist:StreetAddress as well as a gist:PostalAddress.
-In the description, which can be seen as a glossary entry, a gist:StreetAddress is defined as "An address which references a fixed location in the physical world.", whereas the definition of gist:PostalAddress says "A set of codes the postal authorities can use to deliver physical mail.".
+If we look at the definition for physical addresses, we see that there is both a gist:StreetAddress and a gist:PostalAddress.
+In the description, which can be seen as a glossary entry, a gist:StreetAddress is defined as "An address that points to a fixed location in the physical world", while the definition of gist:PostalAddress is: "A set of codes that postal authorities can use to deliver physical mail".

-Quite the difference.
-And I think the gist:StreetAddress is not ideally named: there are "addresses" in the physical world that have nothing to do with streets.
+That's quite a difference.
+And I think gist:StreetAddress is not ideally named: there are "addresses" in the physical world that have nothing to do with streets.

-And while gist is defined as an "ontology", if we look at the OWL version of it, both concepts have no formal definition :)
+And while gist is defined as an "ontology", neither concept has a formal definition when we look at the OWL version of it :)

-Obviously the authors decided, that a definition would be to restrictive for an upper level ontology.
-But maybe in a specific project adding a formal definition referencing actual data structures in use would be beneficial.
+Obviously the authors decided that a definition for an upper level ontology would be too restrictive.
+But perhaps in a specific project it would be beneficial to add a formal definition that refers to actual data structures in use.

-But this shows that OWL can be a good way to manage gloassaries.
-You can define textual descriptions, even with more semantic meaning than using "only" text. gist:StreetAddress for axample as a skos:ScopeNote saying "This excludes addresses not associated with a fixed location, such as a PO box or FPO code.".
-The existence of "ScopeNotes" alone can suggest to users to add notes of this kind, which leads to more precise definitions.
+But this shows that OWL can be a good way to manage Gloassaries.
+You can define textual descriptions, even with more semantic meaning than "just" text. gist:StreetAddress, for example, as skos:ScopeNote, which says "This excludes addresses that are not associated with a fixed location, such as a PO Box or an FPO code.".
+The mere presence of "ScopeNotes" may encourage users to add such notes, leading to more precise definitions.

-The meaning of skos:ScopeNote itself can be found in in the Simple Knowledge Organization System, it's "skos:scopeNote supplies some, possibly partial, information about the intended meaning of a concept, especially as an indication of how the use of a concept is limited in indexing practice. [...]"
+The meaning of skos:ScopeNote itself can be found in the Simple Knowledge Organization System: "skos:scopeNote provides some, possibly partial, information about the intended meaning of a concept, particularly as an indication of how the use of a concept is constrained in indexing practice. [...]"
 SKOS Primer

 Specification